What are Ethical Weddings?

 What if we could take the cost of the average US wedding, $30,000, and use that toward purchases that will add meaning to your union and bring back positivity to the world.

 You’re basically a philanthropist.
 An investor with a big check ready to bless the world with.

-This blog is to be a friend to you during this planning process.
+Ethical Weddings is a blog and a friend to you during this planning process.

-- give fresh ideas that are stylish and conscious of its impact
+- give fresh, sustainable wedding ideas that are stylish and conscious of its impact

 Who am I and why did I start this?

-Hi, there I’m Praise (yup real name and my best friend is Faith.
-Yeah, we’ve heard a lot of jokes about how we should start a singing group hashtag life), a wedding photographer with a photojournalistic background (www.comeplum.com).
+Hi there, I’m Praise (yup real name and my best friend is Faith.
+Yeah, we’ve heard a lot of jokes about how we should start a singing group hashtag life), a San Francisco wedding photographer with a photojournalistic background (www.comeplum.com).
 I’ve used my lens to tell stories of artisans in Kenya, an adoption from India, and a cacao farmer in Guatemala.
 I saw up-close the impact my wallet can make.
-After a while, photographing people who live on $5 a day and returning to the states to photograph $50,000 weddings didn’t sit right with me.
+After awhile, photographing people who live on $5 a day and returning to the states to photograph $50,000 weddings didn’t sit right with me.
 I wanted to use my talent, voice, and experience to bridge the gap.